 The Buckhorn is actually five museums in one, featuring Horns, Fins, Feathers, the Hall of Texas History Wax Museum, and several temporary and special exhibits throughout the year.
 Be sure to stop by the saloon, which is actually a cafe, for refreshments and visit "The Worlds Oddest Store," which is exactly what it sounds like.

-Arguably the most unusual of all of San Antonio's museums are the Ripley's Believe It or Not! and Louis Tussaud's WaxWorks, housed together on Alamo Plaza.
-The double attractions also host birthday parties, private events and lock-ins.
+Arguably the most unusual of all of San Antonio's museums is the Ripley's Believe It or Not! and Louis Tussaud's WaxWorks housed together on Alamo Plaza.
+The double attractions also host birthday parties, private events, and lock-ins.